kaidez/kaidez.github.io/_posts/2018-10-31-rejecting-javascript-frameworks.md

 Speaking for myself, this is an area where I've made mistakes in the past.
 Had I focused more on what the app needed to accomplish and less on the "cool" way to do stuff, I'd be a VP somewhere.

 You need to build a product and then ship it out the door: a library or framework may be a means to that end.
-So again, understand what your app must do because a framework or library may help your app "do" it better.
+So again, understand what your app must do because a framework or lib may help your app "do" it better.

 <h2>The current JS build tooling is complex, but helpful</h2>
 While almost all the comments on Andrew Welch's webpack are positive, the <em>very</em> first one was this: